 Further requirements for successful application to our program:

-- We require that all applicants have passed USMLE or COMLEX Step One prior to submitting their application.
+- We require that all applicants have passed USMLE or COMLEX Step 1 prior to submitting their application.

 International Medical Graduates

 Graduates of medical schools outside of the United States must also fully meet the following requirements:

 - Be ECFMG certified by the time of starting residency, which documents the readiness of international medical graduates to enter US residency programs accredited by the ACGME by meeting specific medical education credential requirements and examination requirements.

 - Have a passing score on USMLE Step 1 and Step 2 exams within two attempts for each step and within the last two years.

 - Our institutional policy, which values diversity and inclusiveness, is to sponsor H1 and J1 visas, and we are exempt from the H1 cap.

 - International medical graduates must also provide a current ECFMG status report with their ERAS application.